Congratulations to the Class of 2013!

-Nine members of the ECE faculty advised 16 capstone senior projects in the following areas: Alternative Energy Sources, Autonomous and Remote Controlled Vehicles, Communications and Signal Processing, Control Theory, Instrumentation and Measurement, Network Based Control and Monitoring, Power Electronics, Process Control and Embedded Systems, and Radio Frequency Systems.
-The project titled Nautical Autonomous System with Task Integration (by Jeremy Borgman and Terry Max Christy) is an entrant in the 5th International Roboboat Competition.
+Nine members of the ECE faculty advised 12 capstone senior projects in the following areas: Alternative Energy Sources, Autonomous and Remote Controlled Vehicles, Communications and Signal Processing, Control Theory, Instrumentation and Measurement, Network Based Control and Monitoring, Power Electronics, Process Control and Embedded Systems, and Radio Frequency Systems.

 Electrical & Computer Engineers are the Job Champs

 Electrical Engineering, Electronics Engineering and Computer Engineering (both hardware and software) are the professions of now and the future.
 Recent data from a major online job website show that there are significantly more entry level jobs in electrical, electronics and computer engineering than entry level jobs in biomedical engineering, civil engineering, industrial engineering, or mechanical engineering.
 Furthermore, a Kiplinger article, published in August 2012 and titled "10 Best Majors for your Career," lists Electrical Engineering among the top 10 majors.
 You can have a dynamic career in electrical, electronics or computer engineering by earning a B.S.E.E. degree from Bradley University through either the Electrical Engineering program or Electrical Engineering with Computer option program.